launchflow/launchflow/docs/src/app/docs/get-started/django/page.md

   {% tab label="AWS" %}

-Create a `Dockerfile` next to your `main.py` file with the following content:
+Create a `Dockerfile` in your project root with the following content:

 ```Dockerfile
 FROM public.ecr.aws/docker/library/python:3.11-slim